hamidgholami/terraform_lab/practice-questions/README.md

     It standardizes workflows across different infrastructure providers (e.g., VMware, AWS, Azure, GCP, etc.) by using a common syntax across all of them.
     ```
-4. What is Ideompodent in terms of IaC?
+4. What is idempotent in terms of IaC?
     ```txt
     The idempotent characteristic provided by IaC tools ensures that, even if the same code is applied multiple times, the result remains the same.